keystonejs/keystone/.changeset/twenty-clowns-nail.md

 "@keystone-6/core": patch
 ---

-Change `keystone migrate create` to not require a `shadowDatabaseUrl`, opting to create a temporary new database if allowed
+Change `keystone migrate create` to not require `db.shadowDatabaseUrl`, opting to create a temporary new database if allowed